verana-labs/verifiable-trust-spec/spec.md

 Once an Ecosystem has:

 - Created its **Credential Schemas** in the VPR
-- Issued the corresponding **JSON Schema Credentials** using the Ecosystem DID
+- Issued the corresponding **VTJSC** using the Ecosystem DID
-- Published those JSON Schema Credentials as **Linked Verifiable Presentations** in the Ecosystem DID Document
+- Published those VTJSC as **Linked Verifiable Presentations** in the Ecosystem DID Document

 authorized issuers MAY issue Verifiable Credentials that conform to those schemas.

 Verifiable Credentials that comply with the Verifiable Trust Specification are referred to as **Verifiable Trust Credentials (VTCs)**.

-A Verifiable Trust Credential MUST reference the applicable **Verifiable Trust Json Schema Credential** issued by the Trust Registry Ecosystem DID via its `credentialSchema` property.
+A Verifiable Trust Credential MUST reference the applicable **VTJSC** issued by the Trust Registry Ecosystem DID via its `credentialSchema` property.
 This reference establishes a verifiable and discoverable trust chain between:

 - the issued credential,
 - the governing schema definition,
 - and the Ecosystem that controls the Trust Registry in which the schema is defined.

-During verification, wallets and verifiers can resolve the referenced Verifiable Trust Json Schema Credential, verify its authenticity, and determine whether the issuing DID was authorized to issue credentials under that schema at the time of issuance.
+During verification, wallets and verifiers can resolve the referenced VTJSC, verify its authenticity, and determine whether the issuing DID was authorized to issue credentials under that schema at the time of issuance.

 #### Issuance Time and Unlinkability Considerations